BJUNEJA/Nomadgene-Scripts/README.md

-# Need to organize this better .
-For now just getting started to create a centralized space for my scripts.
+# This repository is just a small assortment of scripts written for different consulting assignments.
+I realize I need to organize this better .
+For now just getting started to create a centralized space for scripts , otherwise scattered all over.